qgis/qwc2-demo-app/README.md

 ### Application

-There are four main configuration files:
+There are five main configuration files:

  * `js/appConfig.js`: This file configures which components and which map projections are compiled into the application bundle.
 Changing this file will require a re-deployment of the application.

- * `config.js`: This file controls the plugin configuration (whether they are enabled in desktop/mobile plus plugin specific configuration) and also stores some global properties.
+ * `config.json`: This file controls the plugin configuration (whether they are enabled in desktop/mobile plus plugin specific configuration) and also stores some global properties.
 This file can be changed without re-deploying the application.